UPDATE 2-Cricket-Test Series Sri Lanka v Australia scoreboard

-Aug 14 (Gracenote) - Scoreboard at stumps on the second day in the third and final Test between Sri Lanka and Australia on Sunday in Colombo, Sri Lanka
+Aug 13 (Gracenote) - Scoreboard at stumps on the first day in the third and final Test between Sri Lanka and Australia on Saturday in Colombo, Sri Lanka

 K. Silva c Smith b Starc 0